liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/xx-importing-resources-with-a-theme.markdown

 previous versions of Liferay, you had to deploy the resources importer if you declared it as a dependency in your theme's `liferay-plugin-package.properties` file.
 In @product-ver@ and up, this is no longer a requirement.
-The resources importer is now an OSGI module, and is deployed to your instance by default.
+The resources importer is now an OSGi module, and is deployed to your instance by default.

 $$$